BV-BRC-dependencies/zou-plasmid-prediction/README.md

 # Plasmid_ML
-This repository contained all the codes to build a Machine learning model to differentiate plasmid and chromosome This model is used to predict a sequence origin(plasmid or chromosome) base on the kmer frequency.
+This repository contained all the codes to build a Machine learning model to differentiate plasmid and chromosome.

+This model is used to predict a sequence origin(plasmid or chromosome) base on the kmer frequency.
 Typically, we used a 5000 bp sequence and calculate its 6mer frequency, which produce 2080 kmer features.
 The frequency matrix is fed into the model to predict the sequence origin.

 ## Prerequisites